I Hate Everything About You: Critical reception

 "I Hate Everything About You" was met with positive reviews from music critics.
 Heather Phares of AllMusic called the song "one of the better alt-metal/modern rock singles in recent memory".
 She stated, "At first, the song seems almost stupidly simple, both lyrically and musically.
 However, the controlled fury of the choruses and the ambivalent verses make the song a surprisingly smart and concise anthem for anyone stuck in a baffling relationship."
 She also added, "I Hate Everything About You's frustrated explosions and passive-aggressive recriminations eerily simulate the trajectory of an ill-fated couple."
 Dave Doray of IGN praised the guitar licks that complement with Gontier's vocals.
 Kaj Roth of Melodic called the track "a typical fave song for many modern rockers".
 Issy Herring of Distorted Sound called the lyrics "timelessly relatable" for any Three Days Grace fans who have experienced a toxic relationship at some point in their lives.
-Graham Hartmann of Metal Injection wrote that song still "holds up thanks so its unique main riff and powerful chorus.
+Graham Hartmann of Metal Injection wrote that the song still "holds up thanks so its unique main riff and powerful chorus.
 You've gotta give credit to that drum part too."

+In 2024, the staff of Consequence included the song in their list of "50 Kick-Butt Post-Grunge Songs We Can Get Behind".